 Advising homeowners about yard drainage problems has helped us to understand these problems and how to solve them.
-Let's take a look at some of the ways you can solve your drainage problems.
+Let's look at some ways you can solve your drainage problems.

 One of the most common problems I have investigated in the past 25 years is stormwater pooling against the house's foundation.

-Why does yard drainage problems exist for so many homeowners?
+Why do yard drainage problems exist for so many homeowners?

 starts with the grading of the yard during the construction of the house.